erizov/Professor/semester_3/lecture_10_graph_algorithms/bfs/README.md

 **Key Characteristics:**
 - **Time Complexity**: O(V + E) where V is vertices and E is edges, because each vertex and edge is visited exactly once.
 - **Space Complexity**: O(V) because the queue can contain at most all vertices, and visited set stores all vertices.
-- **Stability**: N/A N/A - graph traversal algorithms don't have stability since they don't sort or rearrange elements..
-N/A - graph traversal algorithms don't have stability since they don't sort or rearrange elements.
+- **Stability**: N/A - graph traversal algorithms don't have stability since they don't sort or rearrange elements.

 ## Often Used Together With